 Cooper also provides leadership development, succession planning, governance, and communication consulting to numerous privately held businesses.
 Cooper received her BA in English at UNC-Chapel Hill, followed by her MBA and JD with honors.

 Prior to moving to North Carolina, Cooper lived in Boston, MA, where she served as the Senior VP, Worldwide Human Resources and as a member of the Executive Committee of Jack Morton Worldwide, a multinational brand experience agency that provides live meetings and events, learning, exhibits and 3-D environments, multimedia and interactive experiences, channel marketing and measurement to the world’s leading companies.
 In her role, she faced firsthand many of the challenges and opportunities of a family-run business — exponential growth, succession planning, acquisitions, global pressures, and the purchase of the company by a publicly traded holding company (Interpublic Group).
 While at Jack Morton, Cooper created an innovative HR culture focused on leadership and employee development that resulted in the company’s ability to meet ambitious growth objectives.
 During her tenure, the company grew from 170 employees in 9 U.S. offices to over 1200 professionals in 30 offices worldwide.
 Company revenue grew from $51 M to over $200 M.

-Cooper is the founding director of the Carolinas Family Office Forum, and she serves on the advisory board of the Carolina Clinic at UNC, a premier executive health program that addresses the needs of high-level executives.
-She is a member of the advisory board for Camps Seagull and Seafarer, and she is a leader of a community-wide Bible study for women.
+Cooper is the founding director of the Carolinas Family Office Forum, a networking and educational group for top executives of family offices in North and South Carolina; and she serves on the advisory board of the Carolina Clinic at UNC, a premier executive health program that addresses the needs of high-level executives.